-9.5: Hypothesis Tests for One Population Mean When σ is Unknown
+9.3: Hypothesis Tests for One Population Mean, Sigma Unknown

 In practice, when we are using a sample to make inferences about the population mean, it is rare for us to know the population standard deviation.

 Instead, we must use the sample standard deviation, s, as a point estimate of the population standard deviation, σ .